mbrowniebytes/yii2-clean-assets/README.md

 Additional arguments
 -------------------
 ```
--dry-run	do not delete anything
+dry-run     show what would happen; do not delete anything
--verbose	echo rules being run, dir/file being deleted
+verbose     show more info; echo rules being run, dir/file being deleted
--silent		do not echo anything
+silent		do not echo anything
--keep=#		nbr asset dirs to keep; might be one or more for app, one for toolbar, etc
+keep=#		nbr asset dirs to keep; might be one or more for app, one for toolbar, etc
+structure=a based on yii2 recommended structures, set asset dirs to clean; advanced, basic, auto (both)
+dirs=a,b    list of custom asset dirs to clean, comma seperated
 ```